Orville Jenkins Thoughts and Resources Orville Jenkins Ideas and Interests

 Miller, Stephen M. Big Dummies of the Bible.
 Nashville: W Publishing (Nelson), 2005.
 151p.
 Bought 25 February 2010 in Arlington, Texas.
 Read 12-13 January 2010.
 Bible (Faith and Life)

 Mitchard, Jacquelyn.
 Cage of Stars.
 Westminster, Maryland: Random House/Books on Tape, 2006.
 Audiobook.
 (This is a poignant inner look into the life of a Mormon family in Utah, told through the experiences of a young teen, Veronica Swan.
 The story revolves around the murder of Ronny's two younger sisters by a mentally-ill man.
 The murder scene occurs soon after the opening paragraphs of the book.
-But the opening scene, narrated by Ronny, is unclear, but seems to be discussing the death of the many who killed here sisters.
+This opening scene, narrated by Ronny, is unclear, but seems to be discussing the death of the man who killed her sisters.
 The book resumes Ronny's narration of her experiences with the grieving family and on through her 16th birthday as she plans what to do with her future.
+She makes it to LA, enrolls in an acting class, and makes contacts, heightening the tension as the last details are filled in before the climax.
 We are uncertain where Ronny's experiences are leading her, but the tantalizing opening scene in LA lurks in the background of our minds, pushing us on to discover the rest of the story.
 See the book with my review on Amazon.)
 Borrowed 4 May 2010.
 Heard 8-9 May 2010.
 Fiction

 Moore, Wes.
 The Other Wes Moore: One Name and Two Fates - A Story of Tragedy and Hope.
 NY: Spiegel and Grau (Random House), 2010.
 251p.
 (See my review of this book on this website.
 See the book with my review on Amazon.)
 Received 8 May 2010 as a Publisher's Preview Review Copy.
 Read 1 June 2010.
 Biography